 How people experience and evaluate nudges – and why it matters

-The success of a policy intervention is not always best judged only by its behavioral impact or cost-benefit qualities.
+The success of a policy intervention should not be judged only by its behavioral impact or cost-benefit qualities.
 For welfare, and more, it matters how interventions affect people’s thoughts and feelings – are they left mad, or sad?

 Representative Publications:

-Are transparent nudges less effective?
+Are transparent policy interventions less effective?
 Do people think differently of them?

 Representative Publications: